-The Manufacturers Declaration is issued at the time of delivery of the boat, and contains all the information required by CR A.10.1.
-It is the International J/70 Class Association's record of the boat's ownership and certain other details about the boat, including its measured weight and any modifications and repairs that have been made or approved by the manufacturer under CR D.2.5, E.2.2 or F.2.3.
-In the event of any such changes or repairs, or in the event of a change of ownership, please contact the Class Office to receive a new Manufacturers Declaration.
+The Manufacturers Declaration contains all the information required by CR A.10.1.
+It is the International J/70 Class Association's record of the boat's ownership and certain other details about the boat, including its measured weight and any modifications and repairs that have been made or approved by the Class Technical Committee and Licensed Manufacturer under CR D.2.5, E.2.2 or

+F.2.3.
+In the event of any such changes or repairs, or in the event of a change of ownership, please contact the Class Office to receive an updated Manufacturers Declaration.